jonhue/onsignal-rails/DEPRECATIONS.md

 ### 5.0.0 - 2018/02/09

-* complete rewrite of the Rails & JavaScript APIs
+* complete rewrite of the Rails API

 ### 4.0.0 - 2018/02/08